-Always remember that playing the guitar.
-Remember that you’re only learning guitar in the fist place is because you have always wanted to!
-Don’t turn it into a stressful chore that you dread.
-This can cause you bored and you’ll stop practicing.
-Continue practicing and practice the music you enjoy.
+Make sure you have fun when playing the guitar.
+Remember that you wanted to!
+Don’t let it become a stressful activity that you dread.
+This can make you to become jaded with the process.
+Continue to play and practice the music that you enjoy.

 This will enable you to become more familiar with the instrument.

 If you are learning to play the guitar, build calluses on the fingertips.
 Calluses will reduce any pain felt from strumming the guitar strings.
 You will build them up over time.
 You can also look into a variety of products that will do the job for you.